Hotel Santo isn’t just a place to stay—it’s a piece of Vanuatu’s story.

 An Iconic Building with a Local Touch

-Hotel Santo stands out in Luganville, thanks to its unique architecture inspired by the Venus Murex shell— a rare species found at river mouths, like the nearby Sarakata River.
-The shell’s delicate spines influenced the row of columns wrapping around the hotel, adding a distinctive look while making the building extra sturdy.
-That solid design is one reason Hotel Santo has stood strong for more than 50 years.
-The Venus Murex shell is also a key part of the hotel's identity, proudly featured in its logo as a tribute to the island’s natural beauty and rich heritage.
+Hotel Santo stands out in Luganville for more than just its history — its architecture is inspired by the Venus Murex shell, a rare species found at river mouths like the nearby Sarakata River.
+The shell’s elegant spines inspired the row of columns that wrap around the hotel, giving it both a distinctive look and exceptional structural strength.
+That solid design is one reason Hotel Santo has stood strong for over 50 years.

 A Front-Row Seat to Political Change